The Bear That Couldn't Sleep: Plot

 All better now, with the fire put out for good, Barney can only watch helplessly as the wind not only shuts his front door with him on the outside of it, but fate smacks him, too, by allowing the locks to engage themselves on its closure.
 Barney remembers his window, but does not remember the barricade that he built inside of it, and when he tries to dive through it, his progress is painfully impeded by the wall of furniture and household goods.
 Barney takes two casual steps back, and after pausing briefly, turns into a whirlwind of fury and smashes clean through the barricade!
 As the camera strolls through his cave, the destruction is almost total: every piece of anything inside Barney domicile is smashed to bits, and as he stares in numb shock at the camera, a spring from his bed pops up and smacks him in the chin.

 Barney crashes through his boarded up window and is still insomniac, mainly because of his record player which he destroys in seconds.

 After tapping his foot and staring at the ticking clock, Barney lies back down and tries counting sheep.
 His rough, exhausted voice counts out each number as he keeps a deathgrip on his pillow, his reddened eyes droopy and filled with spidery cracks.
 As he counts, the ticking of the clock grows louder, and the eerie faces of baaing sheep and lambs are superimposed over closeups of clock gears, springs and alarm bells.
-Barney count reaches the 500's, and then he ends up at "one million, nine hundred and seventy-nine thousand, seven hundred and nine-nine", and when he is shown in his bed, he is half in and half out of his dream of vast crowds of cute, baaing lambs.
+Barney count reaches the 500's, and then he ends up at "one million, nine hundred and seventy-nine thousand, seven hundred and ninety-nine", and when he is shown in his bed, he is half in and half out of his dream of vast crowds of cute, baaing lambs.
 He finally falls into snoring, but just as he does, Barney awakens to the clanging of his month alarm, and spies with horror that a little buzzer announcing the arrival of Spring has gone off, as well.
 He hears the happy chirping of a bluebird outside his home, and he sticks his head out of his window to see its beauty.
 Shocked, he says simply and wearily, "Spring..." but then is hit in the head with more drops of water.
 He looks up, and discovers it is the melting snow from his roof, as the bluebird chirps us through iris out.